 What Can You Do With a Women’s and Gender Studies Degree?

-Women's Studies is a vital academic discipline that explores women's experiences-placing women at the center of inquiry as subjects rather than objects.
-Women's Studies examines women's lives, voices, histories, roles, and ideas in an effort to understand how women-of various classes, races, ethnicities, sexualities, religions, and ages-have been constructed, identified, oppressed, acclaimed, and developed.
-Women's Studies argues that women's experiences are important if we are to understand human society and to make changes cross-culturally.
-Gender alone does not yield a full understanding of women's lives, so Women's Studies courses also examine other factors, such as race, class, culture, and sexuality.
+Women's and Gender Studies is a vital academic discipline that explores women's experiences—placing women at the center of inquiry as subjects rather than objects.
+Women's and Gender Studies examines women's lives, voices, histories, roles, and ideas in an effort to understand how women—of various classes, races, ethnicities, sexualities, religions, and ages—have been constructed, identified, oppressed, acclaimed, and developed.
+Women's and Gender Studies argues that women's experiences are important if we are to understand human society and to make changes cross-culturally.
+Gender alone does not yield a full understanding of women's lives, so Women's and Gender Studies courses also examine other factors, such as race, class, culture, and sexuality.

 A degree in Women's and Gender Studies enables students to pursue a variety of fields and occupations, including but not limited to: the arts, business, education, health care, media, politics, law, social services, and psychology.

-Beverly Guy-Sheftall, founding director of the Women’s Research and Resource Center and a professor of Women’s Studies at Spelman College, has increasingly seen students take women’s studies into the public sphere.
+Beverly Guy-Sheftall, founding director of the Women’s Research and Resource Center and the Anna Julia Cooper Professor of Women’s Studies at Spelman College, notes that she has increasingly seen students take women’s and gender studies into the public sphere.
 “In the early years, women’s studies graduates tended to work on gender-specific issues, getting jobs in battered-women’s shelters and rape crisis centers,” she says.
 “But more and more we have students going into public health, international policy, journalism, electoral politics, film-making, K-12 education and other careers that allow them to effect large-scale change.”*

 Women’s and Gender Studies graduates tend to follow three career paths as “change agents”: sustainers, evolvers, and synthesizers.